beastaugh/js-programming-slides/three/06_handling_objects.md

 * Enumerate the properties of an object with `for...in`
 * The specification _doesn't_ guarantee order
-* But in practice, all JS interpreters use _insertion order_
+* But in practice, all JS interpreters use _definition order_
 * Property names can be strings or numbers
 * But keys are converted to strings
 * Some things that are syntax errors when using object literals become legal